 Each phases’ constraint (driving only in phase 1, domestic flights in phase 2, etc.) brings about options that many people previously overlooked.
 The mental decoupling of adventure and distance from home, a rise of national curiosity and pride in deeply exploring one’s own country – these are a couple of moments I look forward to.

-So we asked our team of Curators to share the experiences they’re most looking forward to our reward recipients redeeming as we progress through these phases of new normal.
+So we asked our team of Curators to share the experiential rewards they’re most looking forward to our reward recipients redeeming as we progress through these phases of new normal.

 Top Picks from Vito Amabile